 We exclusively use 5% Ruthenium Platinum or 18-karat Gold alloys

-One of the most desirable noble metals globally, platinum is the best choice for bespoke jewelry, especially engagement rings.
-Platinum has earned high marks from the Royal Society of Chemists for its unmatched properties, such as its strength, resilience, rarity, and value.
+The most desirable noble metal globally, platinum is the best choice for bespoke jewelry, especially engagement rings.
+It has earned high marks from the Royal Society of Chemists for its strength, resilience, rarity, and value.
+Hand-forged platinum jewelry is surprisingly affordable.